ycrc/ycrc.github.io/docs/clusters/bouchet_beta.md

 ### Applications and software

-Commonly used software is available as modules, similar to other clusters.
+Commonly used software is available as [modules](/applications/modules/), similar to other clusters.
-The software module tree is lcoated at `/apps/software`.
 Currently, all software is compiled and installed with the 2022b version of the toolchain on Bouchet, even if the same software version is installed with an older toolchain (e.g. 2020b) on other clusters.
 If you would like to compile your own code specifically to the Bouchet MPI compute node architecture, you can request an interactive compute session in the `devel` partition of Bouchet.
-Because Bouchet does not have a GPFS filesystem, please turn off any GPFS related optimization configuration.
+Because Bouchet does not have a GPFS filesystem, be sure to turn off any GPFS related optimization configuration.

 ## Report Issues